DAZSLE/PhiTauTau/README.md

 Notes:
    - CMS stores UFO files at `/afs/cern.ch/cms/generators/www/DMsimp*`
       - Phi(bb) used DMsimp_s_spin0_4f.
 This appears to be an outdated alpha version... it doesn't work with MG >= 2.6.1, and it doesn't work with HTCondor.
 It's probably better to use DMsimp_s_spin0.
+      - We should copy the hacked UFO file with tau couplings here, so the genproductions scripts can find it automatically.
+You can also modify the scripts to find the UFO manually (look for the `wget` command where the UFO is downloaded), but this is bad for future reproducibility.
    - The recommended version of Madgraph is 2.6.5.
 Newer versions haven't been validated by GEN yet.